UK Tax Residence – Planning Opportunities, Case Studies and How to Get it Right

 Mr Taxpayer is UK tax resident and has 3 connecting factors.
 Mrs Taxpayer is UK resident and has 4 connecting factors.

-They both realise that under the new “deemed domiciled” rule, from April 2017 they will be taxed in the UK on a worldwide basis and similarly will be subject to UK inheritance tax on a worldwide basis.
-This would be a significant cost to them and they would therefore like to reconsider their UK tax residence position.
+They both recognise that, under the new FIG regime, they will be taxed in the UK on a worldwide basis.
+This would be a significant cost to them, and they would therefore like to reconsider their UK tax residence position.

-They would both, however, still like to spend time in the UK, particularly Mrs Taxpayer who does not intend to cease her UK consulting work.
+However, they would still like to spend time in the UK, particularly Mrs Taxpayer who does not intend to end her UK consulting work.

-To cease their UK tax residence, both their day count in the UK and their “connecting factors” as specified in the UK Resident/Non Resident Test need to be considered.
+To cease their UK tax residence, both their day count in the UK and their “connecting factors”, as specified in the UK Resident/Non-Resident Test, will need to be considered.

 Question – Is it possible to maintain the same day count?

-Answer – If they wish to retain the same day count in the UK, they would both need to remove all connecting factors.
-This is not possible as they have already triggered the connecting factor of more than 90 days in the previous 2 tax years.
+Answer – If they wish to retain their current UK day count, they would not be able to do so under any of the automatic non-residence tests and so they would both need to remove all connecting factors.
+However, this is not possible as they have already triggered the connecting factor of more than 90 days in the previous 2 tax years.
 It is therefore not possible to maintain this day count.

-Question – if all connecting factors are retained, how many days would they need to drop their day count to?
+Question –If all connecting factors are retained, how many days would they need to reduce their day count to?

-Answer – Mr Taxpayer would need to reduce his day count to below 90 days.
-Mrs Taxpayer to below 46 days (which would prevent her from working her current number of days in the UK).
-It is worth noting that if they drop to this level, after 2 years, they will no longer trigger the “90 day” connecting factor and after 3 years they will be considered to be “arrivers” so additional planning options might be available at this time.
+Answer – Mr Taxpayer would need to reduce his day count to below 91 days.
+Mrs Taxpayer would need to reduce hers to below 46 days, which would prevent her from working her current number of days in the UK.
+It is worth noting that if they reduce their day count to this level, after 2 years, they will no longer trigger the “90 day” connecting factor.
+After 3 years, they will be considered “arrivers”, so additional planning options might be available at this time.

-Answer – the connecting factors and their status as “arrivers” or “leavers” will change over the years and therefore each year will need to be considered separately.
-If they are not prepared to sell the apartment, and/or for Mrs Taxpayer to stop working as many days while in the UK; the table below shows the maximum number of days they could spend in the UK and at the same time lose their tax residence status for the requisite 6 year period (assuming Mrs Taxpayer works all the days she is in the UK for the first 2 years).
+Answer – The connecting factors and their status as “arrivers” or “leavers” will change over the years and therefore each year will need to be considered separately.
+If they are not prepared to sell the apartment and/or if Mrs Taxpayer intends to stop working as many days while in the UK (limiting work days to 40); the table below shows the maximum number of days they could spend in the UK while still meeting the requirement to lose UK tax residence for the full 10 year period.

-Answer – yes, as long as care was taken to ensure that this placed them in a position to avoid the accommodation connecting factor, they would both have lost one of their connecting factors:
+Answer – Yes, if care was taken to ensure that this placed them in a position to avoid the accommodation connecting factor, they would both have lost one of their connecting factors:

 The Positive Effects of Tax Planning